pnp/script-samples/docfx/contributing/index.md

 # Contributing

 If you'd like to contribute to this repository, please read the following guidelines.
-Contributors are more than welcome to share their learnings with others in this centralized location.
+Contributors are **more than welcome** to share their learnings with others in this centralized location.

+> [!NOTE]
-The repository can be found at [https://github.com/pnp/script-samples](https://github.com/pnp/script-samples)
+> The repository can be found at [https://github.com/pnp/script-samples](https://github.com/pnp/script-samples)

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-Remember that this repository is maintained by community members who volunteer their time to help.
-Be courteous and patient.
+**Remember that this repository is maintained by community members who volunteer their time to help.
+Be courteous and patient.**

 ## Signing the CLA

 Before we can accept your pull requests you will be asked to sign electronically Contributor License Agreement (CLA), which is a pre-requisite for any contributions all PnP repositories.
 This will be one-time process, so for any future contributions you will not be asked to re-sign anything.
-After the CLA has been signed, our PnP core team members will have a look at your submission for a final verification of the submission.
-Please do not delete your development branch until the submission has been closed.
+After the CLA has been signed, our PnP core team members will have a look at your submission for a final verification of the submission. **Please do not delete your development branch until the submission has been closed.**

 You can find Microsoft CLA from the following address - https://cla.microsoft.com.

-Thank you for your contribution.

-> Sharing is caring.

 ## Typos, Issues, Bugs and contributions